janneskruse/big-data-praktikum/README.md

 ## AWS Set-up

-1. Create an AWS-Account
+1. Create an AWS-Account and add the account id to the .env file
 2. Obtain an [Access Key](https://us-east-1.console.aws.amazon.com/iam/home#/security_credentials/access-key-wizard)
-3. add it to your config AWS file - follow Option 3 for this [tutorial](https://wellarchitectedlabs.com/common/documentation/aws_credentials/).
+3. Add the obtained AWS access key id and the AWS secret access key to your .env file (variables from above)
-4. Create S3 Bucket and upload .zarr following the S3Upload Notebook [here](./code/notebooks/S3Upload.ipynb).
+4. Create the S3 Bucket and upload the .zarr cubes following the S3Upload Notebook [here](./code/notebooks/S3Upload.ipynb).
 5. Set the Bucket Policy to public.
 To do so, add this:

 ```(json)